David Cameron orders review of Muslim Brotherhood

 The Prime Minister's official spokesman said that the "main conclusions" of the review, which is due to be completed by the summer, would be made public.

 Asked what had triggered the review, he said that the government had received a succession of reports from its embassies in the region, building up a picture which the PM believed should be examined.

-But No 10 has not provided any details on which bodies are to be involved in the review.'The solution'
+But No 10 has not provided any details on which bodies are to be involved in the review.

 The Muslim Brotherhood was founded in Egypt but now operates in many states and has influenced other Islamist movements around the world with its model of political activism combined with Islamic charity work.